vmware-archive/vmware-vcenter/docs/vc_vm_register_readme.md

 # --------------------------------------------------------------------------
 # Usage
 # --------------------------------------------------------------------------
-   Examples can be referred in the test directory.
+   Refer to the examples in the test directory.

-   User can provide inputs in data_regsitervm.pp, and apply vc_vm_register.pp to register or remove virtual machine to/from inventory e.g,
+  A user can provide inputs in data_regsitervm.pp, and apply the vc_vm_register.pp to register or remove the Virtual Machine to/from inventory, for example:
    # puppet apply vc_vm_register.pp

 #-------------------------------------------------------------------------------------------------------------------------